TiagoJCor/beautiful-jekyll/aboutme.md

 Towards the end of the summer of 2017 I moved to New York City to enroll in **Columbia University**'s MS program in **Applied Mathematics** at the Fu Foundation School of Engineering and Applied Science.
 There I also worked as a teaching assistant for Numerical Methods, PDEs and Complex Analysis courses in the [APAM](http://apam.columbia.edu/ "APAM department webpage") department.

-Nowadays I work at Google as a software engineer.
+Nowadays I work at Google in Camridge, MA as a software engineer.
 My team works on YouTube video processing and streaming.

 ### Research interests